GlassPear167/GlassPear167/README.md

 - 🎮 Sometimes I unwind with video games or coding mini-games.
 - 📚 Believe in lifelong learning — always reading about the latest tech trends.
 - ☕ Coffee fuels my creativity and code!

 ---

+---

+Thanks for stopping by my profile! 🚀
+Let's learn and build together!ivityoffee fuels my creativity and code!

+---